 After Williams, he earned a law degree from the College of William & Mary and then moved to San Francisco to begin practicing law, first for two law firms and then as in-house counsel at various electronics and technology companies.
 He worked first for NEC Electronics, and after 4 years became the General Counsel of Zilog, a logic semiconductor company located in Silicon Valley.
 After 14 years at Zilog, Rich went to work for Plantronics, the world leader in communications headsets and related software, where he served for more than 15 years, until October 2016, as vice president, general counsel, and secretary.
-Today he continues to work part-time for Plantronics in a phased retirement program.
+He fully retired from Plantronics in July 2017.

 Rich has been a member of the Board of Trustees since 2013 and an active alumnus for many years before that.
 He helped interview student applicants and eventually coordinated the regional admission assistance program—for which he was honored with the Frederick C. Copeland Award in 1995.
 Rich served on the Executive Committee of the Society of Alumni from 1995 to 1998, and then as vice president and president of the Society of Alumni, in 2000 and 2002, respectively.
 In 2005, he received the Rogerson Cup for alumni service, loyalty and achievement.
 He has served also as treasurer for his class and as associate class agent.